In order to fully understand the term “sweatshop-free”, it’s important to look at the meaning of the word “sweatshop”.

 Many consumers would rather buy clothing made in an ethical manner, even if it means paying more for it.

-In a study, most people responded saying they would happily pay up to 15% more for sweatshop-free clothing.
+In a study, most people responded by saying they would happily pay up to 15% more for sweatshop-free clothing.

-Campaigning for sweatshop-free
+Campaigning for sweatshop-free.

 In the last few years, there have been many campaigns to stop the support of sweatshops.

-The Children’s Place, Disney and Walmart are just a few of the businesses which have been found to use sweatshops in the past in order to get cheap labor and low prices.
+The Children’s Place, Disney, and Walmart are just a few of the businesses which have been found to use sweatshops in the past in order to get cheap labor and low prices.

 Consumers are often unaware of the fact that they are indirectly supporting sweatshops.

-People & Planet is aimed mainly at students to help them make a stand in their school, college or university.
+People & Planet is aimed mainly at students to help them make a stand in their school, college, or university.